LUAN-Peter/studyNotes/docs/javascript/dataType.md

     * null

 ::: warning Usage of typeof
-The `typeof` function should be only used in the purpose of checking **Data Types**.
+The `typeof` function should be only used for the purpose of checking **Data Types**.
 It's pointless to check the **Strutural types**.
 And even when it comes to null, `typeof` would return `object` magically.
 Maybe `instanceof` can help us to check those derived from `Object`.
-But there might be still misconceptions.
+But there might still be misconceptions.
 :::
 ```js
 // A new type function referenced